mehmandarov/mehmandarov.github.io/_posts/2017-01-29-confluence-and-aws.markdown

 ![Start with selecting a blueprint] [6]

 I didn't choose any triggers for now and continued to the configuration page.
 When presented with function configuration you need to give it a name, description, runtime, and a .zip file with the code.
-At the end you will need to define a handler (which will typically be ```filename.function_name```), and a role.
+At the end, you will need to define a handler (which will typically be ```filename.function_name```), and a role.

 ![Fill out the rest of info] [7]

-At the end of the wizard you can run it manually by pressing Test button.
+At the end of the wizard, you can run it manually by pressing the Test button.
 If you did all the steps above, this should now create a new post on your Confluence.
 Congratulations, you have now set up a stand-alone function in the Cloud!

 ---